-But there is more to the county fair than powdered crispy bits of dough or deep-fried food on a stick.
+But there is more to the county fair than powdered crispy bits of dough, or deep-fried food on a stick.
 There’s the community celebration of the accomplishments of ordinary citizens, like the tastiest apple pie, best home-brewed beer or crunchiest preserved pickles.
-I’m talking about Blue-Ribbon Recipes, of course.
+I’m talking about Blue-Ribbon recipes, of course.

-And there is the fair at night… spinning lights on carnival rides and first kisses on the big wheel.
+And then there is the fair at night… spinning lights on carnival rides and first kisses on the big wheel.
 There’s something exciting and just a tiny bit dangerous about the fair after dark, at least in our dramatic imaginations.

 Over the next few weeks, Oregonians have their pick of great county fairs.
 Which is your favorite?

 Lane County Fair, Eugene.

 Wed – Sat: 11 am to 11 pm

 The tents are already popping up and the trucks have arrived for the Lane County Fair.
 Great entertainment this year includes an interactive circus, Jim Cruise (the Spoon Man), Louie Foxx the comedic magician, and an educational walk-in exhibit of around 300 live butterflies.
 Racing pigs and a tractor pull are just a few of the argi-attractions.
 And of course, hundreds of Lane County residents will enter their arts and crafts for prize ribbons.
 Admission: $9 for adults, $7 for seniors, $6 for youth.
 Kids 5 and under FREE.
 Contact: (541) 682-4292.

 Tillamook County Fair, Tillamook.